inmyth/mmm-java/README.md

 - (done) autobridge tx should result in original rate.
 - our OEs should return FinalFields and hash they modify
 - (done) OC should also return sequence
-- define a class to hold sequence, update and get it concurrently.
+- (done) define a class to hold sequence, update and get it concurrently.
 - (canceled, pointless) move all bus elements to the end of parser
 - update hash for OC.
 It looks like OC we send doesn't have meta
-- define Counter class
+- (done)define Counter class